top of page

 True wisdom comes from God.
 The truly wise skillfully apply God’s word to real-life decisions and situations.

 True wisdom produces spiritual fruit.
 It is marked by self-giving, not self-exaltation.
 It is worth far more than gold (Proverbs 16:16).
 It is yours for the asking (James 1:5)!
-What is your takeaway?
+See additional free spiritual growth resources for Christians.

 Comments